 Traveling to the beach with a baby or heading out for a beach day?
 Babies, as we all know, need a bit more stuff than adults in all aspects of life, including at the beach!
-Today I’m going to share some of the best baby beach gear you need to know about for a fun day day at the beach.
+Today I’m going to share some of the top baby beach gear you need to know about for a fun day at the beach.

 We recently took a beach vacation with my whole family to Nags Head in the Outer Banks with our 1.5 year old in tow.
 Here’s some of the items we brought for him!

 I’m also going to include other items we either wish we would have had or would buy if we went to the beach all the time.
-Since we don’t live near the ocean we didn’t invest in all of the items on this list but if you’re someone who is frequenting the beach more than once a year it could be helpful to get all of the items!
+Since we don’t live near the ocean we didn’t invest in all of the items on this list, but if you’re someone who is frequenting the beach more than once a year it could be helpful to get all of the items!

 So without further ado, here’s the best baby beach gear for your next beach trip!

-20 Best Baby Beach Gear You Need
+20 Best Baby Beach Essentials You Need

 After they’re older than 6 months you can apply a baby-safe sunscreen to their whole body.
 Look for sunscreen labeled “broad-spectrum” with an active ingredient of either titanium dioxide or zinc oxide.